THE RISE OF HYBRID LIVING

-Earlier reporting that people were fleeing urban locales and heading for the suburbs is not quite as accurate as first believed.
+Earlier reporting that people were fleeing urban locales and heading for places like Montecito is not quite as accurate as first believed.
 The perception that the pandemic ushered in a mass migration is not supported by the data.
 According to figures from two national moving companies, Americans moved less during the pandemic than they normally would have, not more.
-What seems to be driving the sales in the real estate market right now is second home purchases.
+What seemed to be driving sales in the real estate market was second or third home purchases.
+And it still is.

-Owning a Second Home Can Be a Great Investment
+Owning a Second or Third Home Can Be a Great Investment

-One of the most common reasons for buying a second home is having a place that allows your family to gather and create memories.
+One of the most common reasons for buying additional real estate is having a place that allows your family to gather and create memories.
 A central place for holiday gatherings or less formal get-togethers can really reinvigorate family bonds.
-A second home can also be a great place to retire, when the time comes.
-Look at it as a fantastic investment opportunity, particularly if you choose a region, like Santa Barbara, with a robust housing market.
+A second home can also be a great place to retire when the time comes.
+Look at it as a fantastic investment opportunity, particularly if you choose a region like Santa Barbara, with a robust housing market.

-Things to Consider When Looking For Your Second Home
+4 Things to Consider When Looking for Your Second or Third Home

 If you’ve been toying with the idea of buying a second home, now is the perfect time to do it.
 Whether you’re dreaming of paradise or profit, follow these four steps to a smart investment: